-The Art Of Selling A Rubber Band lies in emerging from ‘one of the million’ to ‘one in a million’ by capturing the audiences’ attention with your uniqueness.
-The key is to showcase your product under a unique light and present it to the right audience.
+The Art Of Selling A Rubber Band lies in emerging from ‘one in a million’ to ‘one in a million’ by capturing the audience’s attention with your uniqueness.
+The key is to showcase your product in a unique light and present it to the right audience.

 Understand that marketing is more about convincing than manipulating, and it begins with convincing yourself that your product is unique.
 So, do you think you possess the art?